tests-always-included/wick/formulas/wick-base/README.md

     # to that folder.
 Otherwise, this will create the file /etc/a/b/c/d (not
     # /etc/a/b/c/d/config.ini), so be careful.
     wick-make-file --mode=600 --owner=nobody:nobody config.ini /etc/a/b/c/d

+    # Get a file from other-formula, no matter where it is located in the
+    # parent hierarchy in relation to the current formula.
+    wick-make-file --formula=other-formula motd.txt /etc/motd

 ### wick-make-user